trunk-io/docs/check/configuration/supported/sqlfluff.md

 ## Auto Enabling

-SQLFluff will be auto-enabled if any of its config files are present: *`.sqlfluff`*
+SQLFluff will be auto-enabled if a `.sqlfluff` config file is present.

 ## Settings

 SQLFluff supports the following config files:
 * `.sqlfluff`

 You can move these files to `.trunk/configs` and `trunk check` will still find them.
-See [Moving Linter Configs](..#moving-linter-configs) for more info.Trunk check provides a default `.sqlfluff` if your project does not already have one.
+See [Moving Linter Configs](..#moving-linter-configs) for more info.
+Trunk check provides a default `.sqlfluff` if your project does not already have one.

+## Usage Notes

 Sqlfluff is only configured as a linter by default because its formatting capabilities are limited.
 To turn sqlfluff formatting on, enable its subcommand: